7Block Labs

 Treat every transformation as a signed step.

-• SBOMs and more:
+• Now, let’s talk SBOMs and beyond:

-Practical pattern
+Practical Pattern

 3) Transport with integrity and auditability